adalinama/Predicting-Recipes-Ratings/README.md

 For all three degrees (1, 2, and 3), the model exhibits a low R-squared score, indicating that `avg_rating` is not well explained by the features in the dataset.
 The R-squared scores are close to zero or slightly negative, revealing that the model still has a lot of room for improvement.
 Additionally, the root mean squared error (RMSE) values are relatively high meaning that there is a significant difference between the actual target values and the predicted values.

-Overall, we noticed that the polynomial regression model with degrees 1, 2, and 3 did not improve the model’s performance and is not a great indicator of the relationship between the features and the ‘avg_rating’.
+Overall, we noticed that the polynomial regression model with degrees 1, 2, and 3 did not improve the model’s performance and is not a great indicator of the relationship between the features and the `avg_rating`.
 In fact, as the degree increases, the model’s performance decreases slightly.
 Using GridSearchCV() indicated that our best polynomial degree was 1.

 We proceeded to explore alternative approaches to improve the model's performance.
 Next, we explored how a RandomForestRegressor impacted the model.
 The best hyperparameter found using grid search revealed a maximum depth of 3 for each decision tree using 100 estimators.
 After running this, the training set RMSE was 0.3364879782287145 and R-squared value was 0.016585813919445025.
 For the test set, we got an RMSE of 0.31437455687176424 and R-squared score of -0.001895002150249958.
 We were still unsatisfied with these results because there was not much improvement from the Baseline Model.